In-Context Learning Without Copying: Cosine Similarity Threshold Selection

 \section{Cosine Similarity Threshold Selection}

 The main purpose of Thresholded-\textsc{Hapax} is to create a stricter training regime for suppression of inductive copying.
-We select the cosine similarity threshold by using the embedding space of the last step of the vanilla model as a proxy for finding similar tokens.
+Our Thresholded-\textsc{Hapax} experiments are run to observe how well this masking reduces copying signal compared to both the regular model and the regular \textsc{Hapax} model.
+In Figure \ref{fig:random_repetition_combined}, the regular \textsc{Hapax} model has substantially reduced copying accuracy compared to the regular model but still at a non-trivial level.
+Our hypothesis is that even if we mask exact verbatim copying signals, there might still be token representations with high representational similarity, high enough to still provide a weak signal for verbatim copying.
+To test this, we select the cosine similarity threshold by using the embedding space of the last step of the vanilla model as a proxy for finding similar tokens.
 We create a cosine similarity matrix and analyze the cosine similarities of the closest neighbors and their edit distances.
-After doing this, we select the threshold of 0.3 as it corresponds to the top-4 closest neighbors on average (Figure~\ref{fig:cosine_similarities_of_nearest_neighbors}) and an average edit distance of 3.65 (Figure~\ref{fig:avg_edit_Dist}.
-We use this heuristic to account for leading space, capitalized first letter and suffixes such as "ing".
-The threshold selected is causing the training regime to mask 52.5\% of the tokens.
-Given our limited compute budget, we adopt this strict threshold to ensure that the trained model consistently masks the majority of nearest-neighbor tokens.
-Although this eventually causes harm for abstractive tasks when compared to the regular \textsc{Hapax} model, we observe consistent gains for translation, suggesting that the model kept capabilities for such instances despite the heavy masking.
+After doing this, we select the threshold of 0.3, which corresponds to the top-4 closest neighbors on average (Figure~\ref{fig:cosine_similarities_of_nearest_neighbors}) and an average edit distance of 3.65 (Figure~\ref{fig:avg_edit_Dist}).
+Tokens representing different strings may still have highly similar embeddings, so our thresholding deliberately overestimates these hypothesized similar tokens, which makes us more confident that we are removing copying signal.
+Given our limited compute budget, we adopt this strict threshold to ensure that the trained model consistently masks the majority of similar tokens.
+Although this eventually causes harm for abstractive tasks when compared to the regular \textsc{Hapax} model, we observe consistent gains for translation, suggesting that the model keeps capabilities for such instances despite the heavy masking.
+This control over copying also cannot solely be explained by undertraining, because the Thresholded-\textsc{Hapax} model is near zero at copying while still achieving 29.6\% accuracy on non-trivial tasks like Country-Capital.
+Therefore, even if it performs worse than the vanilla model, it serves as a proof of concept that the model can achieve non-trivial capabilities in abstractive tasks despite having even more reduced copying and prefix-matching scores.